Thomas DiLorenzo: Views

 DiLorenzo writes about what he calls "the myth of Lincoln" in American history and politics.
-He has said, "[President] Lincoln is on record time after time rejecting the idea of racial equality.
+He has said, "Lincoln is on record time after time rejecting the idea of racial equality.
 But whenever anyone brings this up, the Lincoln partisans go to the extreme to smear the bearer of bad news."
-DiLorenzo has also spoken out in favor of the secession of the Confederate States of America, defending the right of these states to secede from an abolitionist perspective.
+DiLorenzo has spoken out in favor of the secession of the Confederate States of America, defending the right of these states to secede from an abolitionist perspective.
+He has described himself as a historical revisionist.
+He has called the American Civil War the "War for Southern Independence".

-DiLorenzo is critical of Alexander Hamilton's financial views, the concept of "implied powers" in the constitution, the existence of a federal bank, and the use of Keynesian economics to increase the national debt.
+DiLorenzo is critical of Alexander Hamilton's financial views, the concept of "implied powers" in the Constitution, the existence of a federal bank, and the use of Keynesian economics to increase the national debt.

-DiLorenzo is critical of neoconservatism and endless military interventionism.
-He has also made the case about how the military does not protect the U.S.
+DiLorenzo is critical of neoconservatism and military interventionism.

+DiLorenzo is critical of the Sherman Act, noting that "the Sherman Act was never intended to protect competition.
+It was a blatantly protectionist act designed to shield smaller and less efficient businesses from their larger competitors.
+There never was a golden age of antitrust."

+DiLorenzo referred to Israel's response to Hamas for the attacks on October 7, as a genocide.